explosion-mental/demwm/README.md

 program in the future but, for now I will leave this as is.

 ## How to interact with blocks
-Blocks is only a group that consist of 3 things: command, interval and signal.
+A block is only a group that consist of 3 things: command, interval and signal.

-The block text is actually just the output of any program.
+The command is the block text, just the output of any program.
 For example you could define the command as `echo "This is a block"`.

 The interval is how many X seconds you want to pass before re-**run**ning the